Aceysx/code-2-uml/readme.md

 ```java
 java -jar code-2-uml.jar CODE_PATH
 ```
-##### 3 ... your will plantuml code for class diagram and pic in current dir. like below
+##### 3 ... you will plantuml code for class diagram and pic in current dir. like below
 ![example](./example/example_text.png)
 ## Q&A